nouaim/mobile-app-shop/README.md

 # Notes

-- Use the edit component for creation.
+- The edit component is used for the creation as well.

 # Credits
 - DeepSeek provided code ideas for most pages of this mobile app and helped with refactoring.